 Wood Fibre Insulation

 Wood Fibre Insulation is our most environmentally friendly type of insulation.
-It is extremely appealing to the environmentally conscious customer, nonetheless its high performance is also a main attraction for customers.
+It is extremely appealing to the environmentally conscious customer, nonetheless, its high performance is also the main attraction for customers.

 The Fire Resistance of Wood Fibre Insulation is rated at Class E, which is very similar to other insulating materials.
 However, Pavatex state that their Diffutherm Wood Fibre Insulation goes above other insulating materials because of the fact that it slows down the spread of fire.
 This is because the Wood Fibre is timber, which chars instead of burning.
 The charred exterior of the board creates a barrier which stops oxygen passing through and feeding the flames, thereby slowing the spread of fire.